Skip to content

 };

-The jac::Class template can be instantiated with the ProtoBuilder struct to create a class definition, and a name can be assigned using the init method.
-The init method can be called repeatedly without any effect if called with the same name; otherwise, an exception will be thrown.
+The jac::Class template can be then instantiated with the ProtoBuilder structure to create a class definition, and a name can be assigned to it using the init method.
+This method can be called repeatedly without any effect if called with the same name; otherwise, an exception will be thrown.

 using MyClassJs = Class<MyBuilder>;